mishakessler/portfolio/README.md

   - Create a thoroughly developed, helpful `README.md` file for my GitHub visitors.

 - Design Goals
-  - Package all of my prior and ongoing experiences and job positions, across all of my prior industries,
+  - Package all of my prior and ongoing experiences and job positions, across all of my prior industries.
   - Utilize best practices in UX/UI design for accessibility, navigability, and findability.
   - Exude my values and personality through visual appeal, clean design, and engaging interactivity.